natanlao/yaas/README.md

 ## Parity with youtube-dl

 This repository is configured with Dependabot to streamline the process of keeping up with youtube-dl's release cycle, which evolves rapidly.
+Dependabot PRs for youtube-dl are merged automatically once tests pass.

 ## Usage